Soundux/Soundux/README.md

 It is currently in alpha because I don't know if this works for everyone.

 # Runtime Dependencies
-Please refer your distro instructions for how to install them
+Please refer to your distro instructions on how to install
 - [pulseaudio](https://gitlab.freedesktop.org/pulseaudio/pulseaudio)
 - [mpg123](https://www.mpg123.de/) (optional: for playing mp3 files)